JDonner/NoAho/README.txt

 - Memory leaking untested (should be ok but ...)
 - No /testcase/ for unicode in Python 2 (did manual test however)
-- Unicode chars represented as ucs4, and, each character has its own hashtable, so it's relatively memory-heavy.
+- Unicode chars represented as ucs4, and, each character has its own hashtable, so it's relatively memory-heavy, but that's life nowadays.
 - Requires a C++ compiler.

 Bug reports and patches welcome of course!